stephenjohnlimb/boot/K8s.md

 # NAME            TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE
 # kubernetes      ClusterIP   10.152.183.1     <none>        443/TCP          2d23h
-= nginx-service   NodePort    10.152.183.182   <none>        9095:31145/TCP   3s
+# nginx-service   NodePort    10.152.183.182   <none>        9095:31145/TCP   3s
 ```

-So now if I get a bash session on `microk8s-vm` (that's where Kubernetes is running), now I can see if
+So now if I get a bash session on `microk8s-vm` (that's where the Kubernetes cluster is running), now I can see if
 I can see the nginx welcome page.
 For this I need to use the `CLUSTER-IP` of **10.152.183.182**, this will
-be available to me in the Kubernetes cluster (but only withing that cluster).
+be available to me in the Kubernetes cluster (but only within that cluster).
+I could have just used **ClusterIP**
+and it would still have been exposed within the cluster on IP **10.152.183.182**, but not exposed on the host.

 Now I can try a `curl http://10.152.183.182:9095` and I get this:
 ```